 Warning: Here be spoilers for Catching Pathways.
 Proceed at your own risk.

-Even now, as dawn light was only just beginning to filter through the curtains, cars were honking constantly on the city streets below.
-Each bellow and blare seemed to echo in the pounding of her head.
-Groaning as she sat up, Maeve cradled her head in her hands, rubbing the heel of her palm into her eyes.
+Even now, with dawn light only just beginning to filter through the curtains, cars were blaring horns on the city streets below.
+Each sharp sound echoed in the pounding of her head.
+Groaning as she sat up, Maeve cradled her head in her hands, rubbing her eyes with the heel of her palm.

 I didn’t drink that much, she thought.
-Not compared to some of the other nights of late.
+Not compared to some other nights of late.
 And she had thrown up most of it, anyway.

 Was it the pills?